BlinkID/blinkid-ios/README.md

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other [`MBRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBRecognizer.html) object at the time its [`MBRecognizerResult`](http://blinkid.github.io/blinkid-ios/Classes/MBRecognizerResult.html) became `Valid`.
 When that happens, `MBSuccessFrameGrabberRecognizer's` `MBSuccessFrameGrabberRecognizerResult` will also become `Valid` and will contain described image.

-## <a name="pdf417-recognizer"></a> PDF417 recognizer

-The [`MBPdf417Recognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBPdf417Recognizer.html) is recognizer specialised for scanning [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417).
-This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcode-recognizer).

-This recognizer can be used in any overlay view controller, but it works best with the [`MBBarcodeOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBBarcodeOverlayViewController.html), which has UI best suited for barcode scanning.

-## <a name="barcode-recognizer"></a> Barcode recognizer

-The [`MBBarcodeRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBarcodeRecognizer.html) is recognizer specialised for scanning various types of barcodes.
-This recognizer should be your first choice when scanning barcodes as it supports lots of barcode symbologies, including the [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417), thus making [PDF417 recognizer](#pdf417-recognizer) possibly redundant, which was kept only for its simplicity.

-You can enable multiple barcode symbologies within this recognizer, however keep in mind that enabling more barcode symbologies affect scanning performance - the more barcode symbologies are enabled, the slower the overall recognition performance.
-Also, keep in mind that some simple barcode symbologies that lack proper redundancy, such as [Code 39](https://en.wikipedia.org/wiki/Code_39), can be recognized within more complex barcodes, especially 2D barcodes, like [PDF417](https://en.wikipedia.org/wiki/PDF417).

-This recognizer can be used in any overlay view controller, but it works best with the [`MBBarcodeOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBBarcodeOverlayViewController.html), which has UI best suited for barcode scanning.
-## <a name="blinkinput-recognizer"></a> BlinkInput recognizer

-The [`MBBlinkInputRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkInputRecognizer.html) is generic OCR recognizer used for scanning segments which enables specifying `MBProcessors` that will be used for scanning.
-Most commonly used `MBProcessor` within this recognizer is [`MBParserGroupProcessor`](http://blinkid.github.io/blinkid-ios/Classes/MBParserGroupProcessor.html)) that activates all `MBParsers` in the group to extract data of interest from the OCR result.

-This recognizer can be used in any context.
-It is used internally in the implementation of the provided [`MBFieldByFieldOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBFieldByFieldOverlayViewController.html).

-`MBProcessors` are explained in [The Processor concept](#processor-concept) section and you can find more about `MBParsers` in [The Parser concept](#parser-concept) section.

-## <a name="detector-recognizer"></a> Detector recognizer

-The [`MBDetectorRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBDetectorRecognizer.html) is recognizer for scanning generic documents using custom `MBDetector`.
-You can find more about `Detector` in [The Detector concept](#detector-concept) section. `MBDetectorRecognizer` can be used simply for document detection and obtaining its image.
-The more interesting use case is data extraction from the custom document type. `MBDetectorRecognizer` performs document detection and can be configured to extract fields of interest from the scanned document by using **Templating API**.
-You can find more about Templating API in [this](#detector-templating) section.
-## <a name="blinkcard-recognizers"></a> BlinkCard recognizers
-Payment card recognizers are used to scan payment cards.

-### <a name="payment-card-recognizers"></a> Payment / Debit card combined recognizer
-The [`MBBlinkCardRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkCardRecognizer.html)is used for scanning the [front and back side of Payment / Debit card](https://en.wikipedia.org/wiki/Payment_card).

-### <a name="elite-payment-card-recognizers"></a> Elite Payment / Debit card combined recognizer
-The [`MBBlinkCardEliteRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
 ## <a name="blinkid-recognizers"></a> BlinkID recognizers

 Unless stated otherwise for concrete recognizer, **single side BlinkID recognizes** from this list can be used in any context, but they work best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for document scanning.